qnano/CLEAR-IT/README.md

 If you want to train the models yourself and are starting from raw sources, use the scripts in `scripts/` to convert external datasets into the unified format expected by CLEAR-IT.
 These scripts read from `raw_datasets` and write to `datasets` as configured in `config.yaml`.

-We recommend downloading the prepared data from our [data repository](https://data.4tu.nl/my/datasets/ebc792ad-4767-4aef-b8ff-ae653e901e3f/10.4121/126d8103-6de5-4493-a48e-5d529fef471e), which contains the folder structure and instructions on how to obtain the raw datasets for conversion..
+We recommend downloading the prepared data from our supplementary data repository DOI [10.4121/ebc792ad-4767-4aef-b8ff-ae653e901e3f](https://doi.org/10.4121/ebc792ad-4767-4aef-b8ff-ae653e901e3f), which contains the folder structure and instructions on how to obtain the raw datasets for conversion.

 ## Repository structure and `config.yaml`